jonrmoore/curl/docs/NEW-PROTOCOL.md

 ## No fixed set of requirements

 This document is an attempt to describe things to consider.
-There's no checklist of the twenty-seven things you need to cross off.
+There is no checklist of the twenty-seven things you need to cross off.
 We view the entire effort as a whole and then judge if it seems to be the right thing - for now.
 The more things that look right, fit our patterns and are done in ways